Belle Starr: Civil War and aftermath

-Marriage to Sam Starr
+Marriages and later years

-Belle was allegedly briefly married for three weeks to Charles Younger, uncle of Cole Younger in 1878, but this is not substantiated by any evidence.
+Belle was allegedly briefly married, for three weeks in 1878, to Charles Younger, uncle of Cole Younger, but this is not substantiated by any evidence.
 There are numerous claims that Belle's daughter Pearl Reed was actually Pearl Younger, but in Cole Younger's autobiography (quoted in Glen Shirley's "Belle Starr and her times"), he discounted that as rubbish and stated what he knew truly of Belle.

 In 1880, she married a Cherokee man named Sam Starr and settled with the Starr family in the Indian Territory.
-There, she learned ways of organizing, planning and fencing for the rustlers, horse thieves and bootleggers, as well as harboring them from the law.
+By her marriage to Sam Starr, she was an aunt to Henry Starr.
+She learned ways of organizing, planning, and fencing for the rustlers, horse thieves, and bootleggers, as well as harboring them from the law.
 Belle's illegal enterprises proved lucrative enough for her to employ bribery to free her colleagues from the law whenever they were caught.

-In 1883, Belle and Sam were arrested by Bass Reeves, charged with horse theft and tried before "The Hanging Judge" Isaac Parker in Fort Smith, Arkansas; the prosecutor was United States Attorney W.H.H.
-Clayton.
+In 1882, Belle and Sam were charged with horse theft.
+The arrest warrant was served by Deputy U.S. Marshal Lemuel Marks.
+The pair were tried before "The Hanging Judge" Isaac C. Parker in Fort Smith, Arkansas; the prosecutor was United States Attorney W. H. H. Clayton.
 She was found guilty and served nine months at the Detroit House of Corrections in Detroit, Michigan.
 Belle proved to be a model prisoner and, during her time in jail, she won the respect of the prison matron.
 In contrast, Sam was incorrigible and assigned to hard labor.
-In a contradictory account after her arrest by the Marshall, "Belle proved to be a loud and unruly prisoner."
+In a contradictory account after her arrest by the Marshal, "Belle proved to be a loud and unruly prisoner."

-In 1886, she eluded conviction on another theft charge, but, on December 17, Sam Starr was involved in a gunfight with his cousin Law Officer Frank West.
+In 1886, she eluded conviction on another theft charge, but, on December 17, Sam Starr was involved in a gunfight with his cousin, law officer Frank West.
 Both men were killed, and Belle's life as an outlaw queen—and what had been the happiest relationship of her life—abruptly ended with her husband's death.

-By her marriage to Sam Starr, she was an aunt to Henry Starr.